 The above times are for regular school days.
-Times adjusted accordingly for half days.
+Times adjusted accordingly for Wednesdays and half days.
+See Bell schedules and Academic calendar.

 Safety Notice

 For the safety of all students, vehicle drop/off and pick-up must be done in the prep car line.
 Dropping off/picking up in an undesignated area on or off campus is not permitted.